SpaceXAI/About-Us/README.md

 # About-Us
-Brief description of who we are!
+A brief description of who we are!